Environmental Initiatives

 HCM introduced the green lease agreement with the tenant that rent a whole building of “Kobe Gakuentoshi Building (Hapine Kobe Gakuentoshi)” (2021).
 This is truly a win-win initiative which enables both HCM and the tenant to receive economic benefits while reducing environmental burden.

-• Among the benefits that the tenant is expected to receive with LED lighting that has a rated life of 40,000 hours, including reduction of lighting equipment-related electricity fees and reduction of bulb replacement costs, a certain amount will be passed on to HCM in the form of a higher rent in the lease, based on a green lease fee.
+- ▪As a result of performing work to convert the common-area lighting to LEDs, among the benefits that the tenant is expected to receive with LED lighting that has a rated life of 40,000 hours, including reduction of lighting equipment-related electricity fees and reduction of bulb replacement costs, a certain amount will be passed on to HCM in the form of a higher rent in the lease, based on a green lease fee.

-Green lease: Win-win action in which property owner and tenant work together to reduce environmental burdens such as energy saving of real estate and improve the working environment, and both sides can benefit from cost reductions, etc.
+Green lease: | Win-win action in which property owner and tenant work together to reduce environmental burdens such as energy saving of real estate and improve the working environment, and both sides can benefit from cost reductions, etc. |

 Environmental Initiatives at Warehousing Stage